arangodb/docs/3.10/aql/execution-and-performance-optimizer.md

   is optimized away, or if a `FILTER` condition from the query is moved into the `TraversalNode` for early pruning of results.

-- `patch-update-statements`:
-  Appears if an `UpdateNode` or `ReplaceNode` is patched to not buffer its input completely, but to process it in smaller batches.
-The rule fires for an `UPDATE` or `REPLACE` query that is fed by a full collection scan or an index scan only, and that does not use any other collections, indexes, subqueries or traversals.

 - `propagate-constant-attributes`:
   Appears when a constant value is inserted into a filter condition, replacing a dynamic attribute value.